tektronix/tm_data_types/docs/glossary.md

 : Oscilloscope

 WFM
-: Waveform format used by scopes.
+: Waveform format used by test and measurement devices.